 - Received poor help from your parents in childhood

-Women who encounter postpartum depression can suffer from a myriad of different symptoms such as sadness, tearfulness, thoughts of suicide and also anger or rage.
-The thing about postpartum depression is that it can present itself in several different ways depending upon the woman.
-It is usually thought of as being a chemical imbalance that might have been brought on by the hormonal changes associated immediately after delivery.
+Women who experience postpartum depression can suffer from a myriad of different symptoms such as sadness, tearfulness, thoughts of suicide as well as anger or rage.
+The thing about postpartum depression is that it can present itself in a lot of different ways depending upon the woman.
+It truly is generally thought of as being a chemical imbalance that may have been brought on by the hormonal alterations associated right after delivery.

 In addition to depressed mood, you might have the following symptoms nearly every day:

 - Lack of pleasure in all or most activities

 - Negative feelings toward the baby

 - Trouble sleeping

 Postpartum psychosis is a rare, but extremely serious disorder that can develop following childbirth.
 It truly is characterized by loss of contact with reality.
 Postpartum psychosis should be considered a medical emergency.
 Because from the high risk for suicide or infanticide, hospitalization is usually required to keep the mother and the baby safe.

 Postpartum psychosis develops suddenly, usually within the very first two weeks after delivery, and sometimes within 48 hours.
 Symptoms include:

 - Hallucinations (seeing things that aren’t real or hearing voices)

 - Delusions (paranoid and irrational beliefs)